ibm-cloud-docs/sap/sap-provision-intel-virtual-server-gen2-deploy-infrastructure.md

 1. Click **Menu icon** ![Menu icon](../../icons/icon_hamburger.svg) > **VPC Infrastructure** > **Network** > **VPCs**

-  SAP-certified virtual servers are available on the Generation 2 compute environment only.
-  {: note}

 1. Click **Create**.
 1. Enter a unique **Name** for the VPC.
 2. Select a **Resource group**.
 Use resource groups to organize your account resources for access control and billing purposes.
 For more information, see [Best practices for organizing resources in a resource group](/docs/account?topic=account-account_setup) and [What makes a good resource group strategy?](/docs/account?topic=account-account_setup#resource-group-strategy).